emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

    The standard should provide means for reporting the number of values of a time series that can be stored for later reporting.

-## Reporting on Lifecycle Management

-   Lifecycle information related to manufacturing energy costs, transport, recyclability, and end-of-life disposal impacts is part of what is called "embedded carbon."
-This information is considered to be an estimated value, which might not be implemented today in the network devices.
-It might be part of the vendor information, and to be collected from datasheets or databases.
-In accordance with ISO 14040/44, this information should be considered as part of the sustainable strategy related to energy efficiency.
-Also, refer to the ecodesign framework [(EU) 2024/1781] published in June by the European Commission.

-# Carbon Reporting

-   To report on carbon equivalents for global reporting, it is important to correlate the location where the specific entity/network element is operating with the corresponding carbon factor.
-Refer to the world emission factor from the International Energy Agency (IEA), electricity maps applications that reflect the carbon intensity of the electricity consumed, etc.

-## Energy Mix

-Energy efficiency is not limited to reducing the energy consumption, it is common to include carbon free, solar energy, wind energy, cogeneration in the efficiency.

-The type of the sources of energy of the power is one criteria of efficiency.

-There are other dimensions that must visible: As many telecom locations include battery or additionnally several backups levels (as example battery, standby generator ...) there is a requirement to known exactly when a backup power is in used and which one is.

 # Control of Entities